Israel Exploration Society: History

 Following the 1948 Arab-Israeli War, the IES received the first excavation permit issued by the Israeli government allowing it to excavate at Tell Qasile.
 Since then, the IES has organised and sponsored some of the most important archaeological projects carried out in the country including Tel Hazor, Masada, the excavations in Jerusalem near the Temple Mount, in the Jewish Quarter, and at the City of David, the Judean Desert Expeditions, En-Gedi, Tel Arad, Lachish, Aphek, Jericho, Herodium, Yoqneam, Dor and Tel Megiddo.

-Another facet of the IES's activity is the dissemination of knowledge gained from the exploration of Israel to the general public in Israel and abroad, through conferences and publications.
-The Qadmoniot quarterly appears in Hebrew and is distributed to members in Israel, while the semi-annual Israel Exploration Journal caters for English readers.
-For more see below.
+IES is a public organization whose work consists of the organization and sponsoring of archaeological projects, publication of periodicals and excavation reports, and the running of professional conferences.

 Conferences and publications

 Annual meetings

 The IES, in cooperation with other institutions, has held thirty annual meetings for the professional archaeological community in Israel.

 Fifty-nine archaeological conferences have been held for members of the IES.
 These annual gatherings include lectures by archaeologists and guided tours of recently discovered sites.